Can you believe it, yet another post on Asymetric Keys?

 • That gibberish is text encrypted with Bob’s public key.

-• To be used for messages to be sent only to Bob.
+• Bob’s public key is to be used for messages to be sent only to Bob.

 • The third actor aka the Bandit might be able to intercept that email, but Bandit will not be able to turn back that gibberish into Alice’s message to Bob.